ibm-cloud-docs/satellite/providers_planning.md

 {: shortdesc}

 1. Verify that you have the required [permissions in your Azure account](/docs/satellite?topic=satellite-iam#permissions-azure) to create a {{site.data.keyword.satelliteshort}} location from a template.
-1. [Sign in to your Azure account](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli){: external} from the command line.
+2. [Sign in to your Azure account](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli){: external} from the command line.
     ```sh
     az login
     ```
     {: pre}

-2. List the available subscriptions in your account.
+3. List the available subscriptions in your account.
     ```sh
     az account list
     ```
     {: pre}

-3. Set the subscription to create your Azure resources in.
+4. Set the subscription to create your Azure resources in.
     ```sh
     az account set --subscription="<subscription_ID>"
     ```
     {: pre}

-4. Create a service principal identity with the Contributor role, scoped to your subscription.
+5. Create a service principal identity with the Contributor role, scoped to your subscription.
 These credentials are used by {{site.data.keyword.satellitelong_notm}} to provision resources in your Azure account.
 For more information, see the [Azure documentation](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli){: external}.
     ```sh
     az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/<subscription_ID>" -n"<service_principal_name>"
     ```
     {: pre}

-5. In the output, note the values of the `appID`, `password`, and `tenant` fields.
+6. In the output, note the values of the `appID`, `password`, and `tenant` fields.
-    ```
+    ```sh
     {
     "appId": "<azure-client-id>",
     "displayName": "<service_principal_name>",